hshadman/2d_conformational_landscape_map/code_input_output.md

 Once the dataset is loaded, it prints the % of protein/polymer points that are close to reference (GW) points.

 By default, the _GW_chainlen100.csv_ csv file is loaded for use as reference and must be available in the default directory.
+This file contains a pandas dataframe of shape (n,5) of the simulation (row represents snapshot), first column is chain length, second column is square of radius of gyration (_R<sub>g</sub><sup>2</sup>_), third column is square of end-to-end distance (_R<sub>ee</sub><sup>2</sup>_), fourth column is relative radius of gyration, and fifth column is instantaneous shape ratio. n is the number of snapshots.

 ### Input Parameters:<br>